b-fg/b-fg/README.md

 I am Bernat Font, Assistant Professor in Data-Informed Computational Fluid Dynamics (CFD) at TU Delft 🌀

-My research is focused in the explotation of data to improve current CFD methodologies.
+My research is focused in the exploitation of data to improve current CFD methodologies.
 Briefly:
 - Acceleration of scale-resolving simulations using generative methods
 - Data-driven wall models for equlibrium and non-equilibrium boundary layers
 - Active flow control using reinforcement learning